andrewjstringer/sr201-mqtt/README.md

 This code is configured from a config file which is itself, Python, this allows easy import of parameters.
 All the parameters I think you should need to change are in this file.
+Please rename the config.py.example to config.py config.py.example ships to avoid overwriting any local changes you have made if you pull new code from github.
 Please send me a message if this is not the case.

 Both the MQTT broker and sr-201 addresses can be either DNS names or ipaddresses.